Skip to main content

 • Reuse a long chat session for multiple skills.
 Accumulated history reduces available context and degrades output quality.
 Start fresh each time.

-The Component Markdown path does not write to Figma, so the Figma-interaction caveats above do not apply.
+create-component-md does not write to Figma, so the Figma-interaction caveats above do not apply to stage 1.
 You can run multiple create-component-md skills in parallel against different components safely.

 Setup issues